millsjessicainokc/millsjessicainokc.github.io/home.md

 # About Me

-My name is Jessica I am a loving, motivated, and extremely grateful mother, wife, and student.
+My name is Jessica I am a loving, motivated, and extremely grateful mother of five younger chldren and two adult children.
+I am a wife and a student at MetroTech in Ctrl+shiftcode school.
 I am new in the tech world.

 # Goals